luisao8/Online-Shop-Analytics/README.md

 ---

 ## Technologies
-This project is developed with the following technologies:
+This project was developed with the following technologies:
 * Python
 * Streamlit
 * Various data analysis libraries such as Pandas, NumPy, and Matplotlib